yashaswichunduri08/Loan-Eligibility-Prediction/README.md

 # 🏦 Loan Eligibility Prediction System

+## 📌 Overview

-A Machine Learning-based web application that predicts whether a loan application is likely to be **Approved** or **Rejected** based on applicant details.
-The application provides an intuitive web interface, prediction probability, analytics dashboard, and stores prediction history using SQLite.
+The **Loan Eligibility Prediction System** is a Machine Learning web application that predicts whether a loan application is likely to be **Approved** or **Rejected** based on the applicant's personal and financial information.

+The application is built using **Python**, **Flask**, and **Scikit-learn**, with **SQLite** used for storing prediction history.
+It also includes an analytics dashboard with interactive charts to help visualize prediction statistics.

+This project demonstrates the integration of Machine Learning models into a web application with a user-friendly interface.

 ---

-## 📌 Project Overview

-Financial institutions receive thousands of loan applications.
-Evaluating each application manually is time-consuming and can lead to inconsistencies.

-This project uses a trained Machine Learning model to predict loan eligibility based on applicant information such as income, credit history, education, marital status, and property area.

-The application is built using **Flask**, **Scikit-learn**, **SQLite**, **HTML**, **CSS**, and **Chart.js**.
+## 🚀 Features

+- Predict loan eligibility using a trained Machine Learning model
+- Display loan approval probability
+- Store prediction history in SQLite database
+- View previous predictions through a history page
+- Analytics dashboard with statistics and charts
+- Responsive and easy-to-use interface
+- About page describing the project

 ---

-## ✨ Features

-- ✅ Loan Eligibility Prediction
-- 📊 Approval Probability
-- 📈 Analytics Dashboard
-- 📜 Prediction History
-- 💾 SQLite Database Integration
-- 📱 Responsive User Interface
-- 🎨 Professional Dashboard Design
-- 📉 Interactive Charts using Chart.js

----

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used

 ### Programming Language
 - Python